Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 Adding QR Codes on products is another great way of keeping the customers engaged and adding them to the loyalty program post-purchase.

-Do not forget to include a short URL for customers who don’t have access to smartphones
+- Do not forget to include a short URL for customers who don’t have access to smartphones to scan QR Codes.

-Although, finding the perfect balance between attuning offers and desirable is a challenge most companies fail to design – one such way to fight this is by implementing a tier-based QR Code loyalty program to boost loyalty to encourage more purchases.
+Although, finding the perfect balance between desirable and attractive offers is a challenge most companies fail to design – one such way to fight this is by implementing a tier-based QR Code loyalty program to boost loyalty to encourage more purchases.

 Include QR Code(s) depending on the industry vertical.
 For most kinds of verticals, a tier-based system works seamlessly.

 Place QR Codes in review feedback forms, POS aisles, during sales, and whilst promoting any new product.
-Make sure to let the customers know that upon scanning the QR Code, they get rewarded.
+Make sure to let the customers know that upon scanning the loyalty program QR Code, they can enroll in the rewards program and maintain their membership account with a unique ID.

 Aside from tier-based loyalty programs, a point-based loyalty program is the most common type of loyalty program.